Why Having Multiple 401(k) Plans Is a Bad Idea

 Here’s an example of how you can end up with multiple 401(k) retirement accounts:

 On your first job, you signed up for your employer-sponsored 401(k) and accumulated a balance of $1,500 after two years.
 At that point, you accepted a dream job all the way across the country and had to arrange a big move.
-With so many moving pieces you forgot about your 401(k) and leave no instructions to your plan’s administrator.
+With so many moving pieces you forgot about your 401(k) and left no instructions to your plan’s administrator.

 On your second job, you’re automatically enrolled in a new 401(K) and accumulated a balance of $9,000 over a four-year period.
 Fast forward to today, you decide to accept a new job offer and find that the third employer’s qualified plan doesn’t accept rollovers from other 401(k) plans.
 Since you’re happy with the 401(k) from your second employer, you decide to leave the $9,000 there.
 You remember your 401(k) from your first job, and you contact the plan administrator and find out that the balance of that account is now at a forced-transfer IRA.